jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **Reef knot.**
-Also ambiguously called a "square knot", this is a good knot for binding against a convex surface, such as for tying a sack shut or [fastening your short-laced shoes][short-shoelaces].
+Also ambiguously called a "square knot", this is a good knot for binding against a convex surface -- such as for reefing a sail, tying a sack shut or [fastening your short-laced shoes][short-shoelaces].
+Just don't use it anywhere else, or it [may get you killed][reef-knot-misuse].

 The _other_ "square knot", so called by the British, is the Chinese [friendship knot][friendship-knot].
 It is decidedly the more square of the two.